 - Hubstaff Talent: A completely free talent platform for job seekers and prospective employers.
 Find hourly talent from a range of industries as well as full-time remote staff.
 There are no fees for posting jobs, hiring talent, or sending payments.
 Just thousands of talented professionals with clearly stated expertise and rates for you to browse.

-- Upwork (formerly oDesk): Upwork (formerly oDesk), which merged with Elance at the end of 2013, is another resource to find all manner of freelancers.
+- Upwork: This platform is another resource to find all manner of freelancers.
 Here you can hire individuals or teams and pay on an hourly or per project basis.
-Vetting candidates is made easy as each applicant’s profile has a star rating (candidates with a rating of 4.5 or above are highly recommended) along with information on total Upwork (formerly oDesk) hours worked, and profile history.
+Vetting candidates is made easy as each applicant’s profile has a star rating (candidates with a rating of 4.5 or above are highly recommended) along with information on total Upwork hours worked, and profile history.

 - Outsourcely: Outsourcely is also another platform to easily find and connect with talent.
 It’s easy to find, hire, and work with reliable, vetted remote workers from over 130 countries.
 This is great for employers who are looking to build sustainable working relationships and dedicated remote teams.
 How does Outsourcely work?
 Search remote workers by skill or by posting a job and contact candidates immediately using real-time private chat, browser to browser video and voice calling, video and voice messaging or just regular email.
 This makes hiring fast and easy.

-- Fiverr: Fiverr is the perfect place for those looking to outsource on a budget.
+- Fiverr: This is the perfect place for those looking to outsource on a budget.
 As its name suggests, jobs start at just $5.
 You can browse from jobs offered or post your own.
-Before you head over to Fiverr with a wallet full of $5 bills, check out this handy guide detailing 11 Things You Should Outsource on Fiverr.

 - If you want a local service because the person will need to travel to your office for some parts of the work, or because you want to support the local economy, you can still use any of the internet platforms and just specify the location of the freelancer.
 Alternatively, a Google search might do it and there’s always the option of a local online jobs board or big classifieds sites like Craigslist.